Integrated Sensing-Communication-Computation for Edge Artificial Intelligence: Physical Layer ISCC Techniques for Supporting Edge AI

-Fig.~\ref{FigCompare} illustrates the initial performance comparison between the beamforming designs for dual-functional and triple-functional signals.
-The antenna selection (AS) scheme is added as a benchmark policy, which selects the fixed amount of receive antennas with the largest channel gains.
-It can be observed that the ISCC performance deteriorates with the increasing number of antennas at each MD.
-The reason is that larger number of antennas at each MD will result in larger dimension of target response matrix to be estimated and thus more stringent sensing constraints.
-Consequently, the beamformers need to sacrifice the performance of ICC to guarantee the radar sensing accuracy.
-One can also observe that both the beamforming designs for dual-functional and triple-functional signals outperform the benchmark policy with AS, which illustrates the necessity of beamformer optimization.
+Fig.~\ref{FigCompare} illustrates the initial performance comparison between the beamforming designs for dual-functional and triple-functional signals. {There are $10$ MDs each equipped with $12$ antennas and one server with $15$ antennas. $6$ antennas are for signal transmitting and $6$ antennas are for signal receiving.} The antenna selection (AS) scheme is added as a benchmark policy, which selects the fixed amount of receive antennas with the largest channel gains.
+It can be observed that the ISCC performance deteriorates with the increasing number of antennas at each MD. {The reason is that a larger number of antennas at each MD will result in a larger dimension of target response matrix to be estimated and thus more stringent sensing constraints.
+Consequently, the beamformers need to sacrifice the performance of ICC to guarantee the radar sensing accuracy.} One can also observe that both the beamforming designs for dual-functional and triple-functional signals outperform the benchmark policy with AS, which illustrates the necessity of beamformer optimization.
 Moreover, as the number of antennas at each MD increases, the performance of the triple-functional signals becomes better than that of the dual-functional signals.
 The reasons are two-folded.
-On one hand, larger number of antennas at each MD leads to larger dimension of transmission beamforming matrix for supporting the triple-functionalities.
-On the other hand, larger number of antennas for radar sensing at each MD will exacerbate the interference of radar sensing signals on ICC in the dual-functional design.
+On one hand, a larger number of antennas at each MD leads to a larger dimension of transmission beamforming matrix for supporting the triple-functionalities.
+On the other hand, a larger number of antennas for radar sensing at each MD will exacerbate the interference of radar sensing signals on ICC in the dual-functional design. {The computation MSE can be further reduced by equipping more receiving antennas at the server.
+Moreover, less sensors participating AirComp or less functions to be computed will result in smaller computation MSE.}